 Potential for circularity motivates the work on risk removal

-The uncertainties and risks involved with sludge utilization certainly call for precaution.
+The uncertainties and risks related with sludge utilization certainly call for precaution.
 At the same time, precaution should not be an obstacle to innovation.
-The value of sludge has great potential to be transformed from a disposal byproduct into a product with embedded ethical, economic and sustainability values, including carbon-positive effects and self-sufficiency in food production.
+The value of sludge has great potential to be transformed from a waste into a reusable nutrient with embedded ethical, economic and sustainability values, including carbon-positive effects and self-sufficiency in food production.

 Increased cooperation and leadership among actors through the value chain, more than just technical innovation, are needed to overcome safety concerns.
 Thus, the hackathon participants considered together how to implement this into action.

 Suggestions from the participants included: